quantiply/rico/docs/common_tasks/es-push.md

 ### Kafka Key As Avro or JSON

-If you need to updates or deletes or specify additional metadata while leaving the document untouched (either for throughput or clean design), you can provide an Avro or JSON message as the Kafka key.
-If you use Avro, then you must deploy the [Confluent Schema Registry](http://docs.confluent.io/1.0/schema-registry/docs/index.html) to store the Avro schemas.
+If you need to updates or deletes or need to specify additional metadata while leaving the document untouched (either for throughput or clean design), you can provide an Avro or JSON message as the Kafka key.
+If you use Avro, the schema is [here](https://github.com/quantiply/rico/blob/master/core/src/main/avro/ActionRequestKey.avsc) and you must deploy the [Confluent Schema Registry](http://docs.confluent.io/1.0/schema-registry/docs/index.html) to store the Avro schemas.

 The fields in the Avro or JSON message (all of them optional) are: